 SAD is typically found in places that are far from the equator where daylight is at a minimum in the winter months.
 A report by the American Academy of Family Physicians says about 6% of the US population suffers from some degree of SAD, with most cases occurring in Alaska.

-Summer vacation season has arrived and millions of people will be heading to beaches to beat the heat over the next few months.
-As such, it is important to remember that the ocean is a dynamic environment that can pose a number of hazards for swimmers.
+Summer vacation season is in full swing across the US.
+As millions of people head to beaches to have fun and beat the heat, it is important to remember that the ocean is a dynamic environment that can pose a number of hazards for swimmers.
 Chief among these are rip currents.

 To spot a rip current, look for a gap in the breaking waves.
 This is where the water is forcing its way back out to sea.
-The water in this area is also usually murky and darker than the surrounding water.
-On guarded beaches, red flags indicate hazardous conditions for swimmers.
+The area also usually appears murky and darker than the surrounding water.
+On guarded beaches, red flags often indicate hazardous conditions for swimmers.

 If caught in a rip current, the Red Cross recommends not trying to swim against it.
 Instead, they say to swim parallel to the shoreline until you are out of the current.
 Once free, you can start swimming back toward the beach.

 According to the CDC, extreme heat – temperatures that are significantly hotter than the average local summertime high – is one of the leading causes of weather-related deaths in this country.
 Claiming hundreds of lives every year, excessive heat kills more people across the U.S. than hurricanes and tornadoes combined.

 Extreme heat is deadly because it forces the human body beyond its capacity to cool itself.
 Linked to overheating and dehydration, heat-related illnesses can range in severity from mild to life-threatening.
 Symptoms for each stage include:

 Heat Cramps: Painful muscle spasms in the legs and/or abdomen

 Heat Exhaustion: fatigue, weakness, clammy skin, and nausea